gael37/Bootcamp-Project1-JungleFrogger-v2/README.md

 # Technologies Used

-I used HTML, CSS and JavaScript and Excalidraw for designing the wireframe.
+- HTML
+- CSS
+- JavaScript
+- Excalidarw

 # Brief

--Render a game in the browser
+- Render a game in the browser
--Be built on a grid, no HTML canvas
+- Be built on a grid, no HTML canvas
--Design logic for winning and visually display which player won -Include separate HTML, CSS and JavaScript files
+- Design logic for winning and visually display which player won
+- Include separate HTML, CSS and JavaScript files
--Use JavaScript for DOM manipulation
+- Use JavaScript for DOM manipulation
--Deploy your game online
+- Deploy your game online

 Necessary deliverables:

--A working game, built by you, hosted somewhere on the internet -A link to your hosted game in the URL section of your GitHub repository -Git repository hosted on GitHub, with a link to your hosted game, and frequents commits dating back to the very beginning of the project
+- A working game, built by you, hosted somewhere on the internet
+- A link to your hosted game in the URL section of your GitHub repository
+- Git repository hosted on GitHub, with a link to your hosted game, and frequents commits dating back to the very beginning of the project
--A “readme” file with explanations of the technologies used, the approach taken, installation instructions, unsolved problems, etc.
+- A “readme” file with explanations of the technologies used, the approach taken, installation instructions, unsolved problems, etc.

 # Planning